Release Notes

 September 2024

-Additional Supported Field for Behaviours
+Additional supported field for Behaviours

 Check out all the latest Supported Fields for Behaviours.
 We now support the Status system field on Issue view.